thegooddocsproject/templates/base-template/about-base-template.md

 * As a {user persona}, I want to {achieve a specific goal}, so that I can {achieve a larger business objective}.

-{Template author tip: You may optionally add a “docset owner tip” explaining when the following user story should or should not be included.}
+{Template author tip: You may optionally add a "docset owner tip” explaining when the following user story should or should not be included.}

 * As a {user persona}, I want to {achieve a specific goal}, so that I can {achieve a larger business objective}.
     * {Docset owner tip: Include this user story when … .}